Ultrawipf/OpenFFBoard_wiki/Games-setup.md

 ### Reversed FFB effects
 It *might* be necessary to reverse the FFB forces.
 This was necessary on Linux when running the game through Proton as well as at least one Windows user.
-According to [this post](https://forum.studio-397.com/index.php?threads/reversed-ffb-and-how-do-i-fix-it.50426/#post-834785) it may also be necessary on windows in some circumstances.
+According to [this post](https://forum.studio-397.com/index.php?threads/reversed-ffb-and-how-do-i-fix-it.50426/#post-834785) it may be necessary on windows in some circumstances.

 There are two ways to do this: